hsflabstanford/media-impacts/README.md

 To reproduce figures from saved results: run the notebooks in the visualization directory.
 Specifically:
-- create-media-plots reproduces Figure 2.
+- create-media-plots.ipynb reproduces Figure 2.
 - visualize-time-series.ipynb reproduces Figures 3 and 7.
 - visualize-benchmarking-time-series.ipynb reproduces Figure 12.
 - create-all-docs-table.ipynb reproduces Tables 20 and 21.